 Key term Definition Satisfied need for modern contraception Women are considered to have their need for modern contraception satisfied, if they desire either to have no (additional) children or to postpone the next child and are currently using a modern contraceptive method (WHO i ).
 Modern contraceptive methods Modern methods of contraception include female and male sterilization, intrauterine devices, implants, injectables, oral contraceptive pills, male and female condoms, vaginal barrier methods, lactational amenorrhea method, emergency contraception and other modern methods not reported separately.
-Low- and middle-income countries (LMICs) All countries included in the World Bank list ii of countries with low-income, lower middle-income, and upper middle-income economies as per 1 July 2019.
+Low- and middle-income countries (LMIC) All countries included in the World Bank list ii of countries with low-income, lower middle-income, and upper middle-income economies as per 1 July 2019.

-Interventions supported by Bayer can be products supplied or partnerships Interventions supported by Bayer Products supplied: all modern contraceptives supplied by Bayer in LMICs either by local sales or by direct sales or donations from PH Headquarters into global reproductive health programs.
-Partnerships that lead to increased access to FP in LMICs by strengthening self-reliance and resilience of the local health systems and / or of the key players towards FP
+Interventions supported by Bayer can be products supplied or awareness campaigns: Interventions supported by Bayer Products supplied: all modern contraceptives supplied by Bayer in LMIC either by local sales or by direct sales or donations from PH Headquarters into global reproductive health programs.
+Family planning campaigns: all campaigns managed or supported by Bayer supporting women in LMIC to satisfy their need for modern contraception.